Failed real estate exam 3 times? Here’s what to do

 How to Improve Your Study Habits for Better Results

 • Break content into categories: Tackle topics one by one—such as contracts, property ownership, and finance—rather than studying everything at once.
+This is essential for your weak areas.

 • Practice with intention: Don’t just guess on practice questions.
-Take the time to understand why the correct answer is right—and why the others are wrong.
+Take the time to understand why the correct answer is right, and why the others are wrong.

 • Mark questions for review: Focus especially on the questions you consistently get wrong.
 This helps identify knowledge gaps.